jagerber48/sciform/docs/source/usage.rst

 The global default settings can be temporarily modified using the :class:`GlobalDefaultsContext` context manager.
-The context manager is also configured using :class:`FormatOptions`.
+The context manager is configured using the same options as :class:`Formatter`.
 Within the context of :class:`GlobalDefaultsContext` manager, the global defaults take on the specified input settings, but when the context is exited, the global default settings revert to their previous